UniExeterRSE/intro-version-control/_episodes/15_collaborating_with_branches.md

 ### Jane: merging after changes to `main`

-Jane is ready to merge her `collaboration-good-practice` feature branch into `main`, so she create a Pull Request linked to the remote feature branch.
+Jane is ready to merge her `collaboration-good-practice` feature branch into `main`, so she creates a pull request linked to the remote feature branch.

 As the feature branch protocol recommends, she checks to see whether her local `main` branch is up-to-date with the remote repository: